Common Issues encountered when installing memory cards:

 Turn off the device before inserting the memory card to avoid any data loss.

 Locate the memory card slot on your tablet.
 It is often found on the side or near the charging port.
+Please make sure that you locate the microSD card slot and not the sim card slot (they are a similar size and shape)

 Insert the microSD card into the slot with the metal contacts facing down.